react-navigation/react-navigation.github.io/versioned_docs/version-8.x/headers.md

 ## Updating `options` with `setOptions`

-It's often necessary to update the `options` configuration for the active screen from the mounted screen component itself.
-We can do this using `navigation.setOptions`
+We can update the header from within a screen using `navigation.setOptions`:

 ```js name="Updating options" snack static2dynamic
 import * as React from 'react';